-- 2. Move the side marker light assembly forward until it slides out of the body. - Turn the socket one-quarter turn counterclockwise to remove it from the lens.
+- Move the parking light assembly forward until it slides out of the body. - 3.
+Turn the socket one-quarter turn counterclockwise to remove it from the lens.

-- 4. Remove the bulb by pushing it in slightly and turning it counter-clockwise. - Install the new bulb in the socket.
+- 4. Pull the bulb straight out of its socket. - Push the new bulb straight into the socket until it bottoms. - 5.
+Insert the socket back into the lens.
 Turn it clockwise to lock it in place. - 6.
-Insert the socket back into the lens.
-Turn it clockwise to lock it in place. - 7.
-Turn on the parking lights to make sure the new bulb works. - 8.
-To reinstall the light assembly in the fender, line up the guide on the assembly with the metal tab next to the headlight and line up the fingers on the light assembly with the holes in the fender.
-Push the light assembly straight back. - 9.
+Turn on the parking lights to make sure the new bulb works. - 7.
+To reinstall the light assembly in the fender, line up the fingers on the light assembly with the holes in the fender.
+Push the light assembly straight back. - 8.
 Install the mounting screw and tighten it securely.